 Common Causes of Conveyor Belt Injuries

 There are some scenarios in which the worker may be able to pursue a personal injury claim for a conveyor belt injury.
-The bottom line in such cases is that the injury is a result of negligent policies or actions.
+The bottom line in such cases is that the injury results from negligent policies or actions.
 Here are some scenarios that may cause an injury to those working with or around the conveyor belt:

 - Hazardous speed of operation – workers can suffer crush injuries if their limbs get caught between the objects moving along the conveyor belt or between the conveyor belt and the object.
 If the workers are made to work on a conveyor belt that is running too fast, the employer may be held liable.

-- Defective design or equipment – if the conveyor belt injury is caused by a manufacturing or design defect then the injured worker may be entitled to compensation from the manufacturer of the belt.
+- Defective design or equipment – if the conveyor belt injury is caused by a manufacturing or design defect then the injured worker may be entitled to compensation from the belt manufacturer.

 If you have suffered a conveyor belt injury at the workplace, you may be entitle to workers compensation benefits.
-In case the injury is caused by a design or manufacturing defect, you may be able to file a third party claim and get compensation from the manufacturer as well.
-It is important that you discuss your injury with an experienced Missouri workers compensation attorney and seek their on the right legal recourse.
+In case the injury is caused by a design or manufacturing defect, you may be able to file a third-party claim and get compensation from the manufacturer as well.
+It is important that you discuss your injury with an experienced Missouri workers’ compensation attorney.

 Workplace Injury and Accident Causes